 It’s important to address these differences and accommodate each other in order to maintain a healthy sex life.
 That can be as simple as watching each other masturbate or performing oral sex on one partner or the other, if sexual desire schedules are highly divergent.

 Try Different Things

-In addition to prescription medications for male erectile function, there are a variety of supplements and products that can increase libido in males and females, or one or the other.
-Supplements that focus on stimulating hormone levels, promoting blood flow, and similar can all make a noticeable difference in your desire for sex and your ability to perform as you age.
+In addition to prescription medications for male erectile function, various supplements and products can increase libido in males and females, or one or the other.
+Supplements that focus on stimulating hormone levels, promoting blood flow, and similar goals can all make a noticeable difference in your desire for sex and your ability to perform as you age.